RaymonDev/redditanalyst/README.md

 .

 ## How it works
 This script gets the top specified redditors (from hot) that posted on a desired subreddit and analizes their account to se if they ever posted on r/depression.
 Then, returns the number of  all the posts of r/depression by the top specified number of users (from hot) of a desired subreddit.
 The script can be slightly modified to show the posts of the users, simply uncomment line __ of the main.py file.

+It also displays the amount of time that my computer took to analyze every subreddit.

 This repository also includes a graph.py script, that, after specifying the needed info, graphs your results.
 In a future update, I will combine both of them.

+### Simple explanation of what this code means:
+This program and graphs shows how many posts in r/depression were published by people who also posted in a desired subreddit

 ## Example: